Conference Rules

 1) Batter-Runner (pitcher) must touch first base on a walk.
 They must touch any advanced bases as well.

 2) Once a mandatory runner is put on base, they may not be changed, substituted for or otherwise removed from the base/game unless they become injured or cannot continue in the game.
-If they are ejected from the game while acting as a mandatory runner, a new pitcher’s runner may be used.
+In this situation, the removed mandatory runner cannot continue playing in the game.

 3) If the pitcher comes off the base to get a runner during a live ball or before the play is called dead by the umpire they may be put out.

-4) If a pitcher reaches base multiple times per inning, anyone on the roster may run for them, not just the same player over and over.
+4) If a pitcher reaches base multiple times per inning, anyone on the roster may run for them.

 5) The defense may walk players to get to an out if wanted. i.e.) Pitcher bats with 2 outs, singles.
 The team puts a runner on first base who would bat in the third position behind the pitcher.
 The defensive team then may walk the next two batters to get to the batter who is now on third base.
 An out will be declared.